James Fetzer: Career

 He became an assistant professor at the University of Kentucky in 1970, and received the University of Kentucky Student Government's first Distinguished Teaching Award in 1973.
 He was denied tenure at Kentucky in 1977, and spent the next ten years in visiting positions at the University of Virginia, University of Cincinnati, University of North Carolina at Chapel Hill, and University of South Florida.
 After ten years without a tenure-track position, in 1987 he was hired as a full professor at the University of Minnesota Duluth.
-In 1996, Fetzer received a Distinguished McKnight University Professorship from the University of Minnesota, a title that recipients retain until they retire from the University, which he did in 2006, becoming a professor emeritus.
+In 1996, Fetzer received a Distinguished McKnight University Professorship from the University of Minnesota, a title that recipients retain until they retire from the University.
+After Fetzer retired in 2006 he became professor emeritus.

 In the late 1970s, Fetzer received a National Science Foundation fellowship, and contributed a chapter to a book on Hans Reichenbach.
 In 1990, Fetzer received the Medal of the University of Helsinki.
 He assisted theorists in computer science, and joined the debate over proper types of inference in computing.
 In the late 1990s, Fetzer was called to organize a symposium on philosophy of mind, and authored textbooks on cognitive science and artificial intelligence.
 He is an expert on philosopher Carl G. Hempel.

 Fetzer published over 100 articles and 20 books on philosophy of science and philosophy of cognitive science, especially of artificial intelligence and computer science.
 In 2002, Fetzer edited Consciousness Evolving, a collection of studies on the past, the present, and the future of consciousness.
 He founded the international journal Minds and Machines, which he edited for 11 years, and founded the academic library Studies in Cognitive Systems, of which he was series editor.
 He founded the Society for Machines & Mentality.
 Near and after retirement, Fetzer remained a contributor to as well as cited or republished in philosophy of science and cognitive science volumes and encyclopedias.